ZGZOO/old_portfolio/project-worksheet.md

 ### MVP/PostMVP - 5min

 The functionality will then be divided into two separate lists: MPV and PostMVP.
-Carefully decided what is placed into your MVP as the client will expect this functionality to be implemented upon project completion.
+MVP is carefully decided because the client will expect this functionality to be implemented upon project completion.

-#### MVP (examples)
+#### MVP

+- (Mobile, Tablet) Click hamburger icon, hidden options show up from the bottom, stacking on each other
+- (Laptop) Regular nav bar (about, skills, projects, contact me)
+- (Mobile, Tablet) Entrance page, swipe up (or click) to see more
+- (Laptop) Entrance page, scroll up (or click) to see more
+- (All) Click on each option, automatically go to that section smoothly
-- Pull data using google json api
+- Pull data(my projects list) using google json api
 - Render data on page
-- Allow user to choose favorites
-- Save their choices in firebase
+- (Mobile, Tablet) Projects section, click each card, then skill used, live page button, github source button will appear
+- (Laptop) Projects section, hover on each card, then skill used, live page button, github source button will appear
+- Contact me section, little animation when the users are about to type in their information
+- A convenient button for users to go to the top of the page smoothly

 #### PostMVP

-- Anything else that is not MVP
+- Anything else that is not MVP (don't have any yet)

 ## Functional Components